elastic/kibana/rfcs/text/0012_background_sessions.md

 They can be used to execute long running tasks asynchronously, while the user is free to work on other tasks or close Kibana altogether.

+# Motivation

+Kibana is great at proving fast results from large data sets of "hot" data.
+However, when running slower searches in huge amounts of historical data, potentially on "cold" storage or frozen indices, users encounter a timeout that prevents them from running queries longer than 30 seconds (by default).

+While we already introduced an option to explicitly bypass this timeout in v7.7, users still have to wait on-screen for the results to return.

+The motivation of this RFC is to allow users to:
+ - Run queries longer than 30 seconds, while being able to work on other things (in the same application, different Kibana applications or closing Kibana altogether)
+ - Allow a user to restore a completed long running query, without having to wait.

-# Basic example
+# Detailed design

+From the perspective of a user, when he runs a view that takes a long time (A dashboard, a discover search, a SIEM timeline, etc.), he will recieve a notification stating that it can be sent to background, and returned to later.
+If he chooses to do so, that view will be treated as a "Background Session": It will be stored and tracked for progress, allowing the user to come back and retrive the results in the future.

 ## Session Management

+A session is a grouping of search requests, who's results are required to produce a specific view of Kibana.
+It's an application's responsibility to manage its' sessions, by using the `data.search.session` APIs.

 ### Starting a new session

-It's an application's responsibility to manage its' sessions.
-A session should represent a logical grouping of search requests, i.e. a single dashboard configuration.

-To start a session, an application should call

-`const sessionId = data.search.session.start();`

-Where `data` is the start contract of the data plugin.
+To start a session, an application should call `const sessionId = data.search.session.start();`, where `data` is the start contract of the data plugin.

-If the application uses the services provided by the `data.search` plugin, it only needs to pass down the `sessionId` to the API, and the `search` service will track and restore requests internally.
+If the application uses the services provided by the `data.search` plugin, it only needs to pass down that `sessionId` to the search API, and the `search` service will track and restore requests internally.

  - If the request is issued using the `data.search.search`, use:
  ```